 Port districts in Washington are unique: they are governed by an elected commission and are independent of other local jurisdictions.
 The Port of Poulsbo Board of Commissioners is a 3-member board, elected at large from within the port district, serving staggered 6-year terms.

 Port commissions establish long-term strategies for a port district, and create policies to guide the development, growth, and operation of the port.
 They are also responsible for a port’s annual budget, approving tax levy rates, and hiring the professional staff members responsible for a port’s daily functions.

-The Port’s newest commissioner is originally from Issaquah, but has lived, worked and played in the Poulsbo area for the past 10 years.
-Together with his wife Jody, he has seen the birth of two children, Ashley and Aspen.
-The family is often seen on the docks of the Poulsbo Marina, where they have moored the family boat for 7 years.
+Commissioner DeSalvo is originally from Issaquah, but has lived, worked and played in the Poulsbo area for over 10 years.
+He is often seen on the docks of the Poulsbo Marina, where he has moored his boat for over 7 years.

-Mark’s experience as a local small business owner will provide a unique and valuable perspective to the Board of Commissioners.
+Mark is retired from the Navy and uses his skills as a pilot to fly commercial jets.
+In addition, he also has experience as a local small business owner.
+This experience will provide a unique and valuable perspective to the Board of Commissioners.
 Issues that are particularly important to him include: marina utilization, increasing Port commerce and economic infusion in to the community.